-This policy shall apply to all University of Wisconsin-Madison faculty, academic staff, visiting scholars, postdoctoral fellows or other trainees, research technicians, graduate or undergraduate students, and any other persons at UW-Madison involved in the design, conduct or reporting of research at or under the auspices of UW-Madison, and it shall apply to all research projects on which those individuals work, regardless of the source of funding for the project.
+This policy shall apply to all UW–Madison faculty, academic staff, visiting scholars, postdoctoral fellows or other trainees, research technicians, graduate or undergraduate students, and any other persons at UW–Madison involved in the design, conduct, or reporting of research at or under the auspices of UW–Madison, and it shall apply to all research projects on which those individuals work, regardless of the source of funding for the project.

 TRP normally is either owned by UW–Madison or is subject to the ownership and other provisions of relevant grants and contracts.

-It is the responsibility of the PI (or other responsible party in the case of TRP developed in the normal course of University activity) to control the maintenance and distribution of TRP made in the course of research activity.
-Such control includes determining if and when distribution of the TRP is to be made beyond the laboratory for others’ scientific or commercial use, subject to provisions of relevant grants or contracts and University policy.
+It is the responsibility of the principal investigator (or another responsible party in the case of TRP developed in the normal course of university activity) to control the maintenance and distribution of TRP made in the course of research activity.
+Such control includes determining if and when the distribution of the TRP is to be made beyond the laboratory for others’ scientific or commercial use, subject to provisions of relevant grants or contracts and university policy.

 TRP will normally be retained in the laboratory or unit where it is produced.
-The ultimate disposal of TRP is at the discretion of the PI and his or her department or work unit head, subject to provisions of relevant grants and contracts.
+The ultimate disposal of TRP is at the discretion of the principal investigator and their department or work unit head, subject to provisions of relevant grants and contracts.

-Obligations to distribute TRP are not intended to supersede the PI’s right to keep TRP proprietary until the results of the research have been published.
+Obligations to distribute TRP are not intended to supersede the principal investigator's right to keep TRP proprietary until the results of the research have been published.

 Transfer of human tissues and specimens may be limited by university policies and federal regulations governing human subject research.

-The University, with consent of the PI, may make TRP available to industry scientists for research purposes.
+The university, with the consent of the principal investigator, may make TRP available to industry scientists for research purposes.

-When a PI moves to another institution the PI will typically be able to take TRP (a portion or all) with him/her.
+When a principal investigator moves to another institution, they will typically be able to take TRP (a portion or all) with them.
 The following will apply:

 The University will transfer the TRP under an MTA.

-The TRP will be described with enough detail to allow identification of what items are being transferred as deemed appropriate by the PI and approved by the department chair.
+The TRP will be described with enough detail to allow identification of what items are being transferred as deemed appropriate by the principal investigator and approved by the department chair.

 Further transfer for commercial use would require consultation and mutual agreement between the new institution and UW–Madison or WARF (if licensed through WARF).

-When Contributors leave the university, they may, only with approval of the PI and Departmental Chair, and using the attached template (see Appendix A), take a portion of their TRP to their new institution.
+When other research contributors leave the university, they may, only with the approval of the principal investigator and departmental chair, and using the attached template (see Appendix A), take a portion of their TRP to their new institution.

-The PI is responsible for the stewardship and retention of TRP as well as for determinations concerning access to and appropriate use of TRP.
+The principal investigator is responsible for the stewardship and retention of TRP as well as for determinations concerning access to and appropriate use of TRP.

-Contributors are responsible to cooperate with the PI in carrying out the requirements of this policy.
+Contributors are responsible to cooperate with the principal investigator in carrying out the requirements of this policy.

-The Dean(s) of the school(s)/college(s) in which the PI is appointed may hear appeals concerning issues of access to TRP and determine who shall have access.
+The dean(s) of the school(s)/college(s) in which the principal investigator is appointed may hear appeals concerning issues of access to TRP and determine who shall have access.

-AGREEMENT FOR CONTRIBUTOR’S ACCESS TO TANGIBLE RESEARCH PROPERTY UNIVERSITY OF WISCONSIN ‐ MADISON
+APPENDIX A: AGREEMENT FOR CONTRIBUTOR’S ACCESS TO TANGIBLE RESEARCH PROPERTY UW–MADISON